What You Should Pack

 - FOR INTERNATIONAL PARTICIPANTS: a power converter and plug adapter that is compatible with the United States’ electrical system.
 Click here for more information.

-- A pair of sneakers or comfortable walking shoes – it is about a 30 minute walk from the dormitory to the Institute campus
+- A pair of sneakers or comfortable walking shoes –

 - An umbrella – thunderstorms are frequent in July